 Spring 2020 - Spring 2021 P/NP Policy Changes

-This temporary change in policy is intended to support students during the period of remote instruction taking place from Spring 2020 through Spring 2021 expanding the number of courses that offer a Pass/No Pass grading option.
-This policy does not mandate P/NP only grading for any courses.
+These temporary changes to the standard Pass/No Pass academic policies are intended to support students during the period of remote instruction taking place from Spring 2020 through Spring 2021 expanding the number of courses that offer a Pass/No Pass grading option.
+This does not mandate P/NP only grading for any courses.
 Academic units and faculty will determine whether they will choose to allow the P/NP option to students who are currently in graded-only courses.